 Why measurement is mandatory: epigenetic clocks and biomarkers

 You can’t manage what you don’t measure, and this is the part that turns ideology into something testable.
-Foundational diagnostics worth discussing with a clinician include an epigenetic-age test (GrimAge 2.0 is a current reference) plus blood work such as hs-CRP (a marker of systemic inflammation), ApoB (often a better cardiovascular predictor than LDL alone), fasting insulin, and homocysteine.
+Foundational diagnostics worth discussing with a clinician include an epigenetic-age test (GrimAge 2.0 is a current reference) plus blood work such as hs-CRP (a marker of systemic inflammation), ApoB (increasingly regarded as a better cardiovascular risk predictor than LDL alone), fasting insulin, and homocysteine.
 Those establish a baseline and show which pathways are most strained.

 For ongoing monitoring, epigenetic age can be retested every six to twelve months, while VO2 max (cardiorespiratory fitness) and grip strength are both strongly tied to longevity and worth tracking over time; a continuous glucose monitor (CGM) can verify whether dietary changes are actually working if you’re insulin-resistant.
 At the advanced end, multi-cancer screening blood tests such as Grail’s are something to raise with a doctor — extending life means little if a malignancy is missed.
 Measurement is the honesty mechanism: it stops you guessing whether an intervention works and forces the data to answer.